dhruv-patel-04/Java-Minor-Project-Sem-3/README.md

               | + displayRecords()     |
               | + searchMenu()         |
               +-----------------------+
 This distribution ensures clear responsibilities for each team member.
-Does this setup work for your team, or would you like adjustments?